logux/docs/1-architecture/4-choosing.md

 # Choosing Right Logux Architecture for Your Case

-Next chapter depends on your use case.
-Find the closest client-side and server-side case and then go to right chapter.
+Next chapters depend on your use case.
+Find the closest client-side and server-side case and then go to right chapters.

 ## Client